 Ties will only be split between teams playing knock-out matches or if it affects positions in the next stage.

 TB 1.
 All points during the current stage (or current match in the case of the knockout rounds) except those from offered across individual questions. ie: not counting points that came across from the opposition as this can be skewed by the ability of the opposition.

 TB 2.
 If the teams met each other at any point during the competition, the result of this match will split the tie.

 TB 3.
 One nominated player from each team will be invited to contest a short head-to-head quiz.

 - At the end of the season, the four Rosette League winners will be declared, and the highest-scoring teams from the top flight will go head-to-head in the finale of the Quizzing World Cup that will be broadcast online.

 - Questions will all be kept fairly short, so hopefully they will be easily understood the first time they are read and players won’t need them repeated.
 The questions should be pasted into the chat window for all players to see, especially if players do not have English as their first language or if a player has a hearing impediment.

 - Questions will be written by a panel of setters from around the world to ensure they work for a global audience.

 - The questions behind the subject categories will be the subjects you are expecting – ie: there are no cryptic clues in the subject categories.

-We want to show the world how great quizzers are at real quizzes, so ALL matches will be recorded by a player or proctor and sent to Quizzing.tv after the match.
+We want to show the world how great quizzers are at real quizzes, so matches may be recorded by a player or proctor and sent to Quizzing.tv after the match.
 You’ll be shown how to do this.
 It’s very straightforward and just involves someone recording what’s on their screen.